 That's when he realized it wasn't the job for him.

-Although Green says it was one of the most difficult experiences of his life, he took away something lasting from his short stint as chaplain.
+Although Green said it was one of the most difficult experiences of his life, he took away something lasting from his short stint as chaplain.
 He began to write about kids who are chronically ill — a topic he would later explore in his hit novel "The Fault in Our Stars."

 The videos above were originally published on October 7, 2018 and were edited by Sarah Shafer Prediger.